Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 In that sense, generosity, morality, patience, diligence & spiritual practice (concentration) are prerequisites for the ultimate success of realizing emptiness.
 These qualities calm the mind.
 A calm mind is able to manage the crucial, restructuring insight, bringing it to "the other shore" of absolute truth, to wisdom-mind.
 Without compassion, wisdom cannot be found.
 Without wisdom, compassion cannot be perfected and remains inefficient, i.e. does not liberate from suffering (cf. the difference between "good" karma and merit).

 Of course, without compassion, absolute truth can be grasped at (not realized or thoroughly established) by way of the logic of ultimate analysis, but the resultant view, lacking the functionality of mere existence, will be nihilist.
 Then, ultimate nature, the "noumenon" is deemed a mere limit-concept.
-Emptiness is a mere "dead" void, a nothingness, an "empty set".
+This "dark" emptiness is a mere "dead" void, a nothingness, an "empty set".
 This wrong view undermines all other-centered activities, making the mind even more gross & egocentric.

 So to realize emptiness, a whole series of conditions must be present.
 By accumulating merit, the secundary causes leading to enlightenment will actually manifest.
 Non-Buddhists may understand emptiness, but, lacking a skillful method to greatly increase their merit, they cannot thoroughly understand it, nor directly perceive it.
 To succeed in this, one needs (a) the vast merit collected by the exceedingly skillful means of compassion, (b) prolonged & recurrent Insight Meditations and (c) the non-conceptual, nondual direct experience of emptiness.